Find Grad Schools

 Master’s Degrees in American U.S. Studies

 There are 49 colleges and univerities across the nation that offer a master's degree in united states studies.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 45% were students from underrepresented racial-ethnic groups.
-Also, 6.5% of united states studies graduates were international students.
+This degree is more popular with female students, and about 51% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 7.0% of united states studies graduates were international students.

 Education Levels of United States Studies Majors